Seller’s Market: What It Is And How It Affects The Housing Market

-Market dynamics don’t always stay the same.
-From year to year, the housing market changes – sometimes dramatically.
-During that process, conditions can shift in favor between the seller and the buyer.
+From year to year and even month to month, the housing market can change – sometimes dramatically.
+During this process, conditions can shift in favor of the seller or the buyer.

-For anyone currently interested in the real estate market, you may have heard the term “seller’s market.”
-That means the scales tip in favor of sellers due to low supply and high buyer demand.
-While that makes the market harder to navigate for buyers, it’s not impossible.
-It just takes a bit more research and strategy.
+If you’re interested in the real estate market, you may have heard the term “seller’s market.”
+That means the scales tip in favor of sellers due to low inventory and high buyer demand.
+While that makes the market harder to navigate for buyers, it’s not impossible to navigate.
+Rather, it may just require a bit more research and strategy.

-Here’s what you should know about a seller’s market and how it can impact you.
+Here’s what you should know about a seller’s market and how it can impact you if you’re selling or buying a house.

 What Is A Seller's Market?

-A seller’s market takes place when there’s a shortage of properties for buyers, and sellers have more control.
-As a result of the intense competition between buyers, it’s common for bidding wars to start up.
-This, in turn, drives up sale price, which usually ensures that the seller gains more negotiating power.
+A seller’s market is when there’s a shortage of properties for buyers and sellers have more control.
+As a result of the intense competition among buyers, it’s common for bidding wars to start up.
+This, in turn, drives up the sale price and usually gives the seller more negotiating power.

 Buyer’s Market Vs. Seller’s Market